Business Management BSc(Hons)

 - Explore the principles of effective leadership, investigating different management styles, strategies and techniques

-- Work on real-life challenges and take part in work placements
+- Work on real-life business challenges and take part in work placements

 - Build your own portfolio of skills, experiences and development plans